The Causal-Neural Connection: Expressiveness, Learnability, and Inference: The Neural Identification Problem

 Still, one special class of SCMs in which any interventional distribution is identifiable is called \textit{Markovian}, where all $U_i$ are assumed independent and affect only one endogenous variable $V_i$. \begin{restatable}[Markovian Identification]{corollary}{markovid} Whenever the $\cG$-constrained \ncm{} $\widehat{\cM}$ is Markovian, $P(\*y \mid do(\*x))$ is always identifiable through the process of mutilation in the proxy \ncm{} (via Corol.~\ref{thm:dual-graph-id}). $\blacksquare$ \end{restatable}

 This is obviously not the case for general non-Markovian models, which leads to the very problem of identification.
 In these cases, we need to decide whether the mutilation procedure (Corol.~\ref{thm:dual-graph-id}) can, in principle, produce the correct answer.
 We show in Alg.~\ref{alg:nscm-solve-id} a learning procedure that decides whether a certain effect is identifiable from observational data.
+Intuitively, the procedure searches for two models that respectively minimize and maximize the target query while maintaining $L_1$-consistency with the data distribution.
+If the $L_2$ query values induced by the two models are equal, then the effect is identifiable, and the value is returned; otherwise, the effect is non-identifiable.
 Remarkably, the procedure is both necessary and sufficient, which means that all, and only, identifiable effects are classified as such by our procedure.
 This implies that, theoretically, deep learning could be as powerful as the do-calculus in deciding identifiability.
 (For a more nuanced discussion of symbolic versus optimization-based approaches for identification, see Appendix \ref{app:examples-symbolic-neural}.
-For non-identifiability examples and discussion, see \ref{app:examples-id}. )
+For non-identifiability examples and further discussion, see \ref{app:examples-id}.)

-\begin{restatable}[Soundness and Completeness]{corollary}{completeness} Let $\Omega^*$ be the set of all SCMs, $\cM^* \in \Omega^*$ be the true SCM inducing causal diagram $\cG$, $Q = P(\*y \mid do(\*x))$ be a query of interest, and $\widehat{Q}$ be the result from running Alg.~\ref{alg:nscm-solve-id} with inputs $P^*(\*v) = L_1(\cM^*) > 0$, $\cG$, and $Q$.
-Then $Q$ is identifiable from $\cG$ and $P^*(\*v)$ if and only if $\widehat{Q}$ is not \texttt{FAIL}.
+\begin{restatable}[Soundness and Completeness]{corollary}{completeness} Let $\Omega^*$ be the set of all SCMs, $\cM^* \in \Omega^*$ be the true SCM inducing causal diagram $\cG$, $Q = P(\*y \mid do(\*x))$ be a query of interest, and $\widehat{Q}$ be the result from running Alg.~\ref{alg:nscm-solve-id} with inputs $P^*(\*V) = L_1(\cM^*) > 0$, $\cG$, and $Q$.
+Then $Q$ is identifiable from $\cG$ and $P^*(\*V)$ if and only if $\widehat{Q}$ is not \texttt{FAIL}.
 Moreover, if $\widehat{Q}$ is not \texttt{FAIL}, then $\widehat{Q} = P^{\cM^*}(\*y \mid do(\*x))$. $\blacksquare$ \end{restatable}